up2014075/BIG_DATA/Main_CW_folder/README.md

 show_samples(x_train, y_train)
 ```
-This section prints the shape of the training and test datasets to confirm dimension.
+This section prints and displays the shape of the training and test datasets to confirm dimension.
 It also shows a random sample image from the dataset using the Matplotlib.

 #### ***3. CNN model***
-To filter out the data and patterns from the images, a layered architecture was implemented:
+To filter the data and patterns from the images, a layered architecture was implemented:

 - Convolutional layering (`Conv2D`) was first used to extract features from the images by applying filters.
 - Pooling Layers (`Maxpooling2D`) was then used to reduce spatial dimensions in feature maps.